kaelynj/sanctuary-amongst-the-stars/docs/Player Resources/rez-points.md

 # Rez Points
-(Taken from pg, 366) Rez Points (RP) are a method for measuring your character's advancement.
+(Taken from pg., 366) Rez Points (RP) are a method for measuring your character's advancement.
 You use them to define how your PC learns and grows, bringing them into a higher resolution, a sharper focus.
 They represent learning experiences and growth and the GM determines when to assign them.

 ### Rez Points & Forks